DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Prerequsites.md

 :::

-### Access to Thingsboard, Azure, and AWS
+### Access to ThingsBoard, Azure, and AWS
-DEVITY has prepared accounts for Thingsboard, Azure, and AWS to make the start as easy as possible for you.
+DEVITY has prepared accounts for ThingsBoard, Azure, and AWS to make the start as easy as possible for you.
-Your access to the respective applications will be provided by the KEYNOA Credential Manager in your KEYNOA Cloud.
+Your access will be provided in your KEYNOA account.
 If the access to one of the clouds gets lost, please do not hesitate to reach out to us.
 We provide you a new password.
 [support@devity.eu](mailto:support@devity.eu)

-1. Find the KEYNOA Credential Manager by clicking on the lock icon in the header.
+1. Find your credentials by clicking on the lock icon in the header.

 ![Prerequisite](/img/Prerequisite/Credential-Manager-1.png)

-2. The KEYNOA Credential Manager will show you all information needed.
+2. All needed information will appear.
-The Credential Manager also provides a link to the login of the respective cloud:
+KEYNOA also provides a link to the login of the respective cloud:

 :::caution
-The passwords in the Credential Manager are intended as one-time passwords and should be changed after the first use.
+The passwords are intended as one-time passwords and should be changed after the first use.
 We recommend to store the new passwords in a password manager like [Bitwarden](https://bitwarden.com), [1Password](https://1password.com) or [KeyPassXC](https://keepassxc.org/).
 :::

 :::info
-Since the applications are created just for you and your Eval Kit, we cannot provide general login links here.
+Since the clouds and their respective services are for the purposes of the Eval Kit, we cannot provide general login links here.
 :::

 ![Prerequisite](/img/Prerequisite/Credential-Manager-2.png)